-- A. This appliance does not have a pilot.
-It is equipped with an ignition device which automatically lights the burner.
-Do not try to light the burner by hand. - B. BEFORE OPERATING smell all around the appliance area for gas.
+A. This appliance does not have a pilot.
+It is equipped with an ignition device which automatically lights the burners.
+Do not try to light the burners by hand.

+B. BEFORE OPERATING smell around the appliance area for gas.
 Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.